-During the late 1600s, the trails and rivers served as the early "highways" that initiated the beginning of foreign settlement by the Spanish, British and French nations.
+During the late 1600s, the trails and rivers served as the early "highways" that brought the Spanish, British and French nations into Chickasaw territory.
 Chickasaw leaders took notice of the trade items possessed by the European nations, and they sought to provide their people with the items.
-As the European nations began trudging into Chickasaw territory, Chickasaws extended their trade fairs to the Europeans to acquire their goods, including guns and artillery, beads, cloth and iron cookware, among many others.
+As the European nations began creeping into Chickasaw territory, Chickasaws extended their trade fairs to the Europeans to acquire their goods, including guns and artillery, beads, cloth and iron cookware, among many others.
 These trade fairs reinforced Chickasaws as early entrepreneurial leaders and as warriors who continued to regulate trade with both Southeastern nations and European nations.

 Beginning in the early 1700s, Chickasaw leaders took notice of the trade items possessed by the British and agreed to a trade alliance.
 The British were more diplomatic with Chickasaw leaders and possessed finer trade items, as opposed to the Spanish and French.
 The strong negotiating and leadership skills possessed by Chickasaw leaders strengthened the Chickasaw Nation as a diplomatic nation and as a revered trading nation that stretched as far north as the Great Lakes and as far south as the Gulf of Mexico.
-They continued to trade with the British until the 1780s when Chickasaw leader Piominko
+They continued to trade with the British until the 1780s when Chickasaw leader Piominko signed the Treaty of Hopewell with the young United States in 1786 (see Piominko, Payamataha and Tishominko curriculum).
+This treaty marked the official alliance between the Chickasaw Nation and the United States, which greatly influenced the role the Chickasaw Nation played in the War of 1812 (see The War of 1812 curriculum).
+With assistance from the Chickasaw Nation, the United States was victorious over the British.